Least-Squares Full Wavefield Migration

-In The Leading Edge this January, Shaoping Lu and co-authors present their new least-squares full-wavefield migration technology.
+In The Leading Edge this month, Shaoping Lu and co-authors present our new least-squares full wavefield migration technology.

 Imaging with primaries.
 Separated Wavefield Imaging (SWIM) uses only sea-surface reflections and FWM uses both primary energy and sea-surface reflections.